spress/spress-import/README.md

 * `--post-layout`: Layout applied to posts. e.g: `--post-layout=post`.
 * `--page-layout`: Layout applied to pages. e.g: `--page-layout=default`.
 * `--fetch-images`: Fetch images used in the Wordpress blog.
-* `--not-replace-urls`: Avoids to replace Wordpress URLs in pages and post to local Spress URLs.
+* `--not-replace-urls`: Avoids to replace Wordpress URLs in pages and posts by local Spress URLs.
 * `--assets-dir`: Relative folder to `src` directory. `content/assets` by default.